powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+### v3.5.07 MSG Change in Yt-dlp Menu >>> Download List >>> Create Directory  - Change Directory.

+Message shows when Change Directory is selected without a valid directory in the clipboard or the directory in the clipboard is outside of the Treetop.

+        OLD MSG: At treetop.
+Can't go any higher . . .
+        NEW MSG: Copy an above directory to the clipboard to use this feature . . .

+Notes:  Whatever the directory is when entering Create Directory or Navigate Tree is set as the Treetop.
+        While in Create Directory or Navigate Tree, the Treetop can be changed with Default Dirs or Change Treetop.

 ### v3.5.06 Fix: Play Line in Navigate Tree would try to play an out of range number.

 ### v3.5.05 Ytdlp Menu >>> Download List - Create Directory was changed from N to M